Skip to main content

 export class AppModule {}

-And in a certain module, we substitute ConfigService with an arbitrary value:
+And then in some module substitute ConfigService with an arbitrary value:

 import { featureModule } from '@ditsmod/core';